Modeling complex measurement error in microbiome experiments to estimate relative abundances and detection effects: Simulations

-Figure \ref{simulation_summary} summarizes our simulation results.
-Empirical performance of bootstrapped likelihood ratio tests of $H_0: \boldsymbol{\beta} = 0$ against $H_A: \boldsymbol{\beta} \neq 0$ reveals good performance, even for small sample sizes.
+Figure \ref{simulation_summary} summarizes our results from 250 simulations under each condition.
+Empirical performance of bootstrapped likelihood ratio tests of $H_0: \boldsymbol{\beta} = 0$ against $H_A: \boldsymbol{\beta} \neq 0$ at level 0.05 (lefthand pane of Figure \ref{simulation_summary}) reveals good performance, even for small sample sizes.
 Unsurprisingly, we observe improved Type 1 error control and power at larger sample sizes.
 Tests based on the reweighted estimator generally improved Type 1 error compared to the unweighted estimator, with the greatest improvements observed for data simulated from a negative binomial distribution (mean Type 1 error across simulations was 0.15 for the unweighted estimator and 0.04 for the reweighted estimator).
 Surprisingly, Type 1 error control appears to improve when the number of taxa $J$ is larger (mean Type 1 error was 0.11 for $J =5$ and 0.05 for $J = 10$).
-This may in part be a result of simulating $W_{ij}$ as conditionally independent given covariates, $\gamma_i$, and other parameters, and we conjecture that simulating under a conditional dependence structure might yield different results.
+This may in part be a result of simulating $W_{ij}$ as conditionally independent given $\gamma_i$, covariates, and other parameters.
 Power to reject the null hypothesis is very high when the data generating process is Poisson, as well as for strong alternatives ($\boldsymbol{\beta}= \boldsymbol{\beta}^{\star}$) when the data follows a negative binomial distribution.